ADirin/OTP1_LectureMaterial/Introduction_To_SEP.md

 # Course Introduction: Software Engineering Project

 - Welcome to the  Software Engineering project course!
-This project-based course provides a comprehensive introduction to software engineering principles, with a focus on practical application through a series of weekly lectures, Home and in-class assignment in addition to **project assignments.**
+This project-based course provides a comprehensive introduction to software engineering principles, with a focus on practical application through a series of weekly lectures, quizes, Home and in-class assignment in addition to **project assignments.**
 - The course is designed to equip you with essential skills in **software development**, **project management**, and **agile methodologies**.